lmanul/424/by_laws/index.md

 ### Section 10.
 Maintenance and Repairs.

 a.
-All maintenance of and repairs to any Onit,ordinary or extraordinary, and to the doors (except painting exterior Side of Unit entrance door), windows (except Painting exterior side of windows), electrical (except Common Elements), plumbing (except.
+All maintenance of and repairs to any Unit, ordinary or extraordinary, and to the doors (except painting exterior Side of Unit entrance door), windows (except Painting exterior side of windows), electrical (except Common Elements), plumbing (except.
 Common Elements) and heating fixtures and air units within the Unit or belonging to the Unit Owner shall be at the Unit Owner's expense, excepting as otherwise specifically provided herein.

 b.
-All maintenance, repairs and teplacements to the General Common Elements as defined in the Declaration, and the painting and decorating of the exterior side of Unit entrance doors and windows shall be made by the Board of Managers and be charged to all the Unit Owners as a Common Expense, excepting to the extent that
+All maintenance, repairs and replacements to the General Common Elements as defined in the Declaration, and the painting and decorating of the exterior side of Unit entrance doors and windows shall be made by the Board of Managers and be charged to all the Unit Owners as a Common Expense, excepting to the extent that